Patch4Code/Logline/README.md

 ## Features
-- **Browse Movies**: Explore popular, top-rated, and upcoming movies.
+- **Discover Movies**: Explore popular, top-rated, and upcoming movies.
 - **Search Functionality**: Find your favorite movies quickly.
 - **Detailed Movie Information**: Access details about movies.
 - **Watchlist**: Organize your movies by adding them to a personal watchlist.